Do you want to know how to be an English tutor?

 Agents pay less than if you were dealing with the students directly, but the agent also has to find the students and take care of your payment on time.
 They also have other overheads such as staff, offices, etc.

 If you are high school age then expect to be paid on the lower end of the scale.
-This is due to your age and lack of experience, but it should be no less than $25 an hour — not a bad rate for a high school student.
+This is due to your age and lack of experience, but it should be no less than $25 an hour.

 When getting paid try to use PayPal or some other online/digital payment system.
 If you don’t use PayPal there are many others.